he Camel Barn Library

 Turkish proverb

-A recent visitor from England, walking round the local supermarket with me, stopped in front of the chiller cabinet – actually, the series of chiller cabinets - devoted to yoğurt, and said:
+A recent visitor from England, walking round the local supermarket with me, stopped in front of the chiller cabinet – actually, the series of chiller cabinets - devoted to yoğurt, and said:‘That’s interesting.
+In Turkish they have the almost same word for yoghurt as we do.
+Is that a word they’ve borrowed from English?’

 I stared at him, appalled.